SantonyChoi/docs/docs/getting-started.md

 ## Integrate with your app

 Now that you have a configured client id, you can start using our SDKs in your app.

+A great place to start for new web-based apps is our <a href="https://github.com/BitskiCo/quickstart" target="_blank">Quickstart Truffle Box</a>.

-You'll want to follow the instructions for the particular SDK you're using:
+You can find more details on integrating with your app by reviewing the instructions for the particular SDK you're using:

 - <a href="https://github.com/BitskiCo/bitski-js" target="_blank">JavaScript</a>
 - <a href="https://github.com/BitskiCo/bitski-ios" target="_blank">iOS</a>